What You Need to Know About Intelligence Analyst

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-There were about 110,900 jobs for Intelligence Analyst in 2016 (in the United States).
+In the United States, there were 110,900 jobs for Intelligence Analyst in 2016.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Intelligence Analyst by 2026.
 The BLS estimates 7,500 yearly job openings in this field.